The County Council

 Some school-related activities are based on the Children and Young Persons Partnership areas, which in turn are based on district council boundaries.
 There are three, coinciding with the districts of Aylesbury Vale, Wycombe, and a combination of South Bucks and Chiltern.

 NOTE: a proposal is currently under consideration at ministerial level for a major redesign of the Bucks local government structure, with the present two-tier arrangement being replaced by either one or two unitary authorities.
-The decision falls ultimately to the Secretary of State for Communities and Local Government.
+The Secretary of State for Communities and Local Government announced in Parliament on 12 March 2018 that he was ‘minded’ to accept the single authority proposal.
+Representations may be made to him until 25 May.
+The existing district councils favour a two authority model, on based on the current Aylesbury Vale district and the other comprising the current Chiltern, South Bucks and Wycombe districts.
 The effect this might have on the Bucks education landscape is unclear.

 At official level schools are the responsibility of the Director of Education, who reports to the Managing Director of Social Care and Learning.
 Currently these posts are held by Sarah Callaghan and Tolis Vouyioukas respectively.